gbirke/lebenplusplus/src/content/drafts/running-spress-in-docker.md

 As the base image I'm using the [alpine variant of the official PHP Docker image][https://hub.docker.com/_/php/] to keep the storage space for the image as small as possible.

 	RUN curl -L -o /usr/local/bin/spress https://github.com/spress/Spress/releases/download/v2.1.3/spress.phar && \
 	chmod +x /usr/local/bin/spress

-Installation of Spress is fairly simple: After downloading the Spress PHAR file, I move it to a specified location and make it executable.
+Installation of Spress is fairly simple: Download the Spress PHAR file and make it executable.
 The commands are chained with `&&` instead of being individual `RUN` commands, because Docker internally creates a new image for every `RUN` command and I don't want to clutter my hard disk with too many intermediary images.

 	WORKDIR /var/www
 	ENTRYPOINT [ "/usr/local/bin/spress" ]